q231950/sputnik/README.md

 `./sputnik identity remove`

-This will remove the signing identity local to your machine (any certificate & stored key ID) - it is up to you to revoke the key in the Cloudkit Dashboard.
+This will remove the signing identity local to your machine (any certificate & stored key ID) - it is up to you to revoke the key in the CloudKit Dashboard.

 ### Ping Shelve

-This is one sample GET request to Cloudkit, using a specific container ID.
+This is one sample GET request to CloudKit, using a specific container ID.
 If you want to make this request working for you, you need to change the container ID in `requestmanager.go` and recompile.

 `./sputnik ping`